yuchanns/yuchanns/README.md

 I'm Hanchin Hsieh, AKA yuchanns.
 I'm a big Fan of LiSA(織部 里沙).
 Also a @containerd CTL Maintainer.

-You can ask me about Go, CloudNative.
+You can ask me about Go, CloudNative, nvim, and AsahiLinux.

+Speaking of Desktop OS, I have a set of beautiful [dotfiles](https://github.com/yuchanns/dotfiles).

 Here are some opensource projects I spend my leisure time:
 - [nerdctl](https://github.com/containerd/nerdctl)